FilippTrigub/FilippTrigub/README.md

 # ![](https://trigub.tech/images/icon.png) What I'm up to:
-Working on parallel AI agents for sustained rapid development.
+Working on parallel AI agents for sustained rapid development with blackbox.ai.

 Personally interested in
 - long-horizon agentic tasks